 The risks of attracting attention from other traders have intensified with the rise of algorithmic trading and high-frequency trading (HFT).
 These strategies employ sophisticated computer programs to make big trades just ahead of other investors.
 HFT programs flood public exchanges with buy or sell orders to front-run giant block trades, and force the fund manager in the above example to get a worse price on their trade.

-But with a dark trade, that institutional investor can sell a million shares of a stock without the public finding out because dark pool participants don’t disclose their trades to participants on the exchange.
-The details of trades within a dark pool only show up after a delay on the consolidated tape – the electronic system that collates price and volume data from major securities exchanges.
+Utilizing a dark pool and conducting a dark trade, institutional investors can sell a million shares of a stock without the public finding out because dark pool participants don’t disclose their trades to participants on the exchange.
+The details of trades within a dark pool only show up after a delay on the consolidated tape — the electronic system that collates price and volume data from major securities exchanges.

 There are other advantages for an institutional trader.
 Because the buyers and sellers in a dark pool are other institutional traders, a fund manager looking to sell a million shares of a given stock is more likely to find buyers who are in the market for a million shares or more.
 On a public exchange, that million-share sale will likely need to be broken up into dozens, if not hundreds of trades.